jiayiliujiayi/timekilleR/README.md

 `tobeornottobe()`:  ask anything to timekiller, then you'll promptly get a Yes/No answer.
 Notice: The pious way of doing this is to ask one question once.
 #### The serious moment when calling timekiller: __data manipulation__
 ##### importing data in a faster way
-`fread.delim()`: takes a data frame format text file as input and import it as a data frame into the .GLobalEnv.
+`fread.delim()`: fastly imports a data frame format text file as a 'data frame' element into the .GLobalEnv.
 Yes, it is a wrapper of the data.table::fread but we the oldschool might prefer working on a 'data frame' class element.
 The format of the input file look like so:

 | Gene.Symbol | Cell1 | Cell2 |